 IGCSE Design and Technology allows students to develop their ability to solve real life design problems creatively with the innovation of products, systems and environments, leading to solutions that will enhance and improve the lives of others.
-Design and Technology covers a wide range of skills and disciplines including Engineering, Product Design, Graphic Design, Interior Design, Illustration, Architecture, Marketing, etc. The study of Design and Technology encourages students to use skills and knowledge learnt in complementary subjects which include Science, Mathematics, Art, Business Studies/ Economics and Geography.
+Design and Technology covers a wide range of skills and disciplines including engineering, product design, graphic design, interior design, illustration, architecture and marketing.
+The study of Design and Technology encourages students to use skills and knowledge learnt in complementary subjects which include Science, Mathematics, Art, Business Studies/ Economics and Geography.
 Design and Technology supports their understanding of the world around them, and how they can make a positive impact through innovative design.